 - LDL – Low Density Lipoprotein; bad cholesterol.

 - HDL – High Density Lipoprotein; good cholesterol.

-BMI is not a measure of body fat; it is a measure of body weight compared with body height.
+What is BMI?
+It is NOT a measurement of body fat; it is a measurement of body weight compared with body height.
 Body weight is comprised of many different things and only one of those things is fat.
 Understanding this difference will help you better understand what you can do about it if you want to change your condition and become more fit and healthy.